-- The best pork chops for baking are boneless or bone-in pork chops that are at least 1-inch thick.
-Don’t remove that fat layer at the edge, it will protect the edges from drying out.
+One of my favorite cuts to buy is center cut boneless loin chop.
+Don’t trim that fat layer at the edge, it will protect the edges from drying out.

 What kind of seasoning should I use for Oven Baked Pork Chops?